Aripiprazole (OPC-14597)

 Therapeutic Uses

-Aripiprazole is used IM for the acute management of agitation associated with schizophrenia or bipolar disorder, mixed or manic, in adults for whom treatment with aripiprazole is appropriate and who require an IM antipsychotic agent for rapid control of behaviors that interfere with diagnosis and care (e.g., threatening behaviors, escalating or urgently distressing behavior, self-exhausting behavior).
+Aripiprazole (intramuscular injection) is used to treat acute agitation associated with schizophrenia or bipolar disorder (mixed or manic) in adults, for patients who are suitable for treatment with aripiprazole and require rapid control of behaviors that interfere with diagnosis and treatment (e.g., threatening behaviors, escalating or extremely distressing behaviors, self-destructive behaviors).

-Aripiprazole is used orally for the acute treatment of irritability associated with autistic disorder.
+Aripiprazole (oral) is used to treat acute irritability associated with autism.

-Aripiprazole is used orally as an adjunct to antidepressants for the acute treatment of major depressive disorder in adults.
+Aripiprazole (oral) is used as adjunctive therapy to treat acute episodes of major depressive disorder in adults.

-For more Therapeutic Uses (Complete) data for ARIPIPRAZOLE (6 total), please visit the HSDB record page.
+For more complete data on the therapeutic uses of aripiprazole (6 types), please visit the HSDB record page.

 Drug Warnings